rparin/StellerSearch/README.md

 - Navigate through multiple results
 - Use of Open AI to display url summary

-### Overview

-To get started, simply clone the repository and follow the instructions in the section below.

 ## Running the Search Engine

 ⚠️ **Note:** Before you are able to run the search engine ensure that you have the following packages installed and a valid Open AI key